hackupstate/careers-in-code-classroom-codebase/cohort-2/module-5/JSON_EXERCISE.md

 To check your work, try using the browser json parsing function to see if your json can be properly decded.
 If not, you will get an error.

 #### Optional next steps
 - Add a student to the `students` array in the JSON named `John "Jacob Jingleheimer" Schmidt`.
+Hint - this might require some research online!
 - Change every student entry in the `students` array from a `string` to an `object` with two keys in it:
   - first, a `name` key, that maps to the existing student's name
   - second, a `favoriteTeacherName` key that maps to a `string` equal to the name of the student's favorite teacher.